roman-milk/roman-milk.github.io/i-slave.md

+===

- ****** I, Slave ****** byfastandsloppy© A soft whir from the camera in front of me as it adjusted its focus temporarily interrupted my incipient orgasm.
+A soft whir from the camera in front of me as it adjusted its focus temporarily interrupted my incipient orgasm.
 I wondered who was watching me debase myself with that obscene devise in that bland hotel room.
 I wondered how many eyes were looking at me squirming in pleasure atop my stool.
 For all I knew it might have been a live feed to millions of internet perverts all watching me while they pleasured themselves.
 My body felt hot at the thought of all those potential eyes drinking me in.
 I looked into the camera, right into it, to let them all know I was thinking about them just as they were thinking about me.

  "I want you to come for me," said the voice.